equalitie/open-corroborator/README.md

 ##### Permissions
-The `demo` user is a member of the chief-data-analyst, data-analyst and senior-data-analyst groups and should also be given the following permissions (via the admin interface):
+The `demo` user is a member of the chief-data-analyst, data-analyst and senior-data-analyst groups and should also be given the following permissions (via the admin interface) to be able to edit any item:

    * 'Can assign users via api'
    * 'Can delete entities via api'
    * 'Can edit entities via api'
    * 'Can edit assigned entities via api'

+The `demodata` user is a member of the data-entry group and sees a simplified data-entry interface for bulletins and actors.

 ### Solr installation